merl-dev/Redis.jl/README.md

 In order to maximize performance, send string commands using `do_command`:  for example, instead of `set(conn, "akey", "avalue")`, use `do_command(conn, "set akey avalue")` in order to bypass command parsing.
 In addition, for use cases where Redis server responses are not required immediately, use pipeline commands: `pipeline_command(conn, "set akey value")`.
 In certain scenarios further performance enhancements can be attained by setting the Julia `ENV` key "REDIS_CONVERT_REPLY" to `false` before `using Redis`.
 This will bypass all response conversions and return the original Redis server response.

-Methods have been moved around to new files, awaiting finalization.
-This will likely revert to something closer to original when the refactor and optimizations have been completed.

 _TODO_:
-* ALOT
 * key-prefixing
 * ~~Pipelines~~, Transactions, Sentinels, and Pub/Sub need refactoring to pass tests
 * Add `start`, and `done` to `StreamScanners` -- not sure we need to implement an iterator interface since they aren't true iterators